Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Acceleration (and Force) Bounds

 Before proceeding further, we examine, in some detail, a qualitative (and quantitative) corollary of the result that we just derived.
 Eq. (\ref{aa-central-1}) suggests that, since the velocity cannot relax arbitrarily quickly, there may be an inherent fundamental lower limit on the rate of change of the velocity autocorrelation function and on the integral of the velocity autocorrelation function- the diffusion constant.
 Indeed, a trivial application of Eq. (\ref{a-central-1}) leads to bounds associated with the diffusion constant in an isotropic medium as computed from the Green-Kubo relation \cite{Green1954,KMS2} which expresses the diffusion constant as the integral of the velocity autocorrelation function,

 The autocorrelation function $G_v$ has been very extensively studied in numerous ``classical'' works, e.g., \cite{liqGv1,liqGv2,liqGv3,liqGv4,liqGv5,liqGv6,liqGv7,liqGv8}.
 The velocity autocorrelation function is positive at short times (decaying from its maximum at time $t=0$).
 Similar to simple diffusing Brownian particles with Langevin dynamics, in many systems, such as dilute gases, an exponential decay in $t$ persists at all times and thus $G_v$ is positive semi-definite (vanishing only at asymptotically long times).
 However, there are numerous other systems in which $G_v(t)$ may assume negative values.
-These typically lead to observed oscillations about zero at long times in solids, liquids, and dense gases in which the oscillatory velocity autocorrelation is largely triggered by caging effects at sufficiently long times.
-These oscillatory tails usually do not contribute substantially to the integral of Eq. (\ref{eq:diffusion}).
+These typically lead to observed oscillations about zero at long times in solids, liquids, and dense gases in which the oscillatory velocity autocorrelation {\textcolor{red} may be triggered by restoring forces and caging effects.
+In liquids and gases,} these oscillatory tails usually do not contribute substantially to the integral of Eq. (\ref{eq:diffusion}).
+In solids, oscillations in the velocity autocorrelation functions may become more dominant.
 Trivial sign changes of the autocorrelation function also appear for gases in an external magnetic field due to cyclotron motion.
 In what follows, we will derive bounds on a related quantity

-In Eq. (\ref{eqnD+}), $t^v$ is the lowest positive time at which $G_v$ vanishes or if $G_v >0$ for all finite times then $t_{0} = \infty$ and $D=D_{+}$.
-In the remainder of this subsection, we formalize and apply the discussion in Section \ref{t-auto}.
-Specifically, in the context of our diffusion bounds, we assume similar to our discussion in Section \ref{t-auto} that, for $t \ge 0$,
+In Eq. (\ref{eqnD+}), we set $t^v$ is the smallest positive time at which $G_v$ vanishes; if $G_v >0$ for all finite times then $t^v = \infty$ and $D_{+}$ becomes the exact diffusion constant, $D_{+} = D$ \footnote{In certain circles, the time $t^v$ in Eq. (\ref{eqnD+}) is referred to as to onset time of the so-called ``correlation hole'' \cite{Lev86} in which the autocorrelation function drops below its asymptotic long time value (which, in the current case, amounts to the first zero of the velocity autocorrelation function).}.
+In the remainder of this subsection, we formalize and apply the results of Section \ref{t-auto}.
+Specifically, in the context of our diffusion bounds, we assume similar to our discussion in Section \ref{t-auto} that, for $t \ge 0$, the expectation value